 Daniel Schnyder's 'Trumpet Sonata' was selected as one of the pieces for the Concours Maurice André pour Trompette 2003 (Paris).
 He won also numerous awards for his chamber music by the International Flute Association, the International Clarinet Association, the City of Zurich, Pro Helvetia, the National Art Council of Switzerland, the American Symphony League and Meet the Composer.
 His Trumpet Concerto, played by Reinhold Friedrich and Manuel Blanco is considered to be one of the most advanced concertos for the instrument.

 He holds master classes in composition, chamber music, improvisation and saxophone at the Hochschule für Musik in Stuttgart, the Baltic Youth Philharmonic and the Bruckner University in Linz.

 He also works as a consultant with major festivals, promoters and ensembles, trying to bridge the worlds of classical music, jazz and ethnic music in innovative ways.

-Absolute Ensemble released a CD in 2014 on Sony Classical with Daniel Schnyder's "ToopART Reinventions", a new work reflecting on Bach's Two Part Inventions, featuring Simone Dinnerstein on piano and himself on sax.
+Absolute Ensemble released a CD in 2014 on Sony Classical with Daniel Schnyder's "ToopART Reinventions", a new work reflecting on Bach's Two Part Inventions, featuring Simone Dinnerstein on piano.